Business columnist and Milford co-founder Brian Gaynor dies

 Gaynor, who died this morning after a brief illness, was a fearless champion for New Zealand companies and the local sharemarket.

-He pushed back against foreign takeovers often sticking his neck out to oppose offers when it looked like there was big money left on the table.
+He pushed back against foreign takeovers, often sticking his neck out to oppose offers when it looked like there was big money left on the table.

 That New Zealanders undervalued themselves and their companies was a constant theme in his writing.
 He urged Kiwis to take a longer investment horizon.